nspady/jquery-placeholder-labels/README.md

 Setup
 -----
-Required componenets for the plugin to function
+Required componenets for the plugin to function.

 ### JS
 Include after jQuery is loaded